Bylaws of the Division of Rehabilitation Psychology

 Section 2: Ratification

-A. Upon approval of a proposed amendment by the Executive Board, such proposal shall be submitted in writing to the entire membership of the Division not later than ninety days thereafter.
+A. Upon approval of a proposed amendment by the Executive Committee, such proposal shall be submitted to the entire membership of the Division not later than ninety days thereafter.

-B. At least sixty days shall elapse between the submission of such a proposal to the membership and a vote on the proposal.
+B. At least sixty days shall elapse between the submission of such a proposal to the membership and closing the vote on the proposal.

 C. A two-thirds vote of those casting ballots shall be required for the adoption of an amendment.